underscoreio/essential-slick/src/pages/5-joins.md

 </div>

-Even if we don't have a foreign key, we can use the same style, but control the join ourselves:
+Even if we don't have a foreign key, we can use the same style and control the join ourselves:

 ~~~ scala
 val q = for {